 Before all of my vacations, I pull out a pen and notepad to write lists.
 I jot down everything, from the individual shirts and earrings on my packing list to the sights and restaurants on my daily activities list.
 But every time, I forget to make one very important list: the what-to-do-with-what’s-left-in-the-fridge list.

 I usually end up frantically calling friends and neighbors the night before my flight, begging them to take the block of cheddar cheese or ripe red raspberries off of my hands.
-If no one picks up the phone, the garbage can eats all of the perishables for me instead.
+If no one picks up the phone, the garbage can sometimes eats all of the perishables for me instead.

 This time, a half-gallon of milk and a carton of yogurt sat pitifully on the shelf.
 I noticed them two days before leaving, so I still had time to click through various websites until I found recipes for both.